 Strategic Objectives/Strategies Actions Status Capital Expenditure Review.
 Guideline Council is an employer of choice Implement Workforce Management Plan strategies.
 Australia is currently experiencing a significant amount of workplace movement (people changing jobs).
 Council continues to use initiatives in relation to recruitment and retention strategies.
 Effective management of land under Council control Finalisation of Crown Lands Plans of Management Program.
 Crown Lands Plans of Management Program progressing with Parks, Ovals and Open Space documents assessed and edits updated.
 Lodgement proposed early 2024/25.
 Regular meetings with Crown Lands NSW.
-MANEX met with Crown Lands on 4 June 2024. • nd local organisations are capable, about issues that impact their own Facilitate constructive and timely communication between Council and the Town & Village Committees /Progress Associations Engagement with town and village communities on priorities for allocation of VEP funding.
+MANEX met with Crown Lands on 4 June 2024.
+2.3 Town Associations, Village Committees and local organisations are capable, resilient, and involved in decision making about issues that impact their own community Facilitate constructive and timely communication between Council and the Town & Village Committees /Progress Associations Engagement with town and village communities on priorities for allocation of VEP funding.
 Significant Community Engagement undertaken in each village for the proposed SRV.
 GM met with Lyndhurst village committee.
 VEP allocations made and were subject to approaches by Village Committees / Progress Associations or as determined by Council.